cjhillbrand/websocket-sandbox/README.md

 </details>

 ## Pre-Requisites
-In order to complete this lab the following are required to have access to the following:
+In order to complete this lab you are required to have access to the following:
 * AWS IAM
 * DynamoDB
 * Lambda
 * API Gateway

 ## Context
 In this lab we are going to create 3 microservices.
-That manage and operate a functional chat room.
+These microservices manage and operate a functional chat room.

-* There is the **client-records** table.
-This stores the ConnectionIDs for all of the users.
+* There is the **client-records** table stored in DynamoDB.
+This stores the connection info for all of the users.
 * There are a few lambda functions.
 Each have their own respective action.
-    * **Connect**: this function is used to store the connection ID in DynamoDb
+    * **Connect**: this function is used to store the connection ID in DynamoDB
-    * **Send Message**: This function is used to send messages to anyone in the chat room.
+    * **Send Message**: This function is used to send messages to everyone in the chat room.
     * **Disconnect** This function cleans up any session data that was related to the user that disconnected.

 There are three lambda Funtions for this lab to show that once orientated with the WebSocket API and the microservice pattern, you can then easily deploy new services with ease.